o3de/community/guides/deprecation.md

 ### System/Feature Deprecation - Initial Steps

-1. Create an RFC in the appropriate sig (e.g. [sig-content](https://github.com/o3de/sig-content), [sig-simulation](https://github.com/o3de/sig-simulation)) to notify the community of the system to be deprecated
+1. Create an RFC in the appropriate sig (e.g. [sig-content](https://github.com/o3de/sig-content), [sig-simulation](https://github.com/o3de/sig-simulation)) to notify the community of the system to be deprecated.
+(Check the [CODEOWNERS](https://github.com/o3de/o3de/blob/development/.github/CODEOWNERS) file if you're unsure which sig the deprecation belongs to)

-  - Include why it's being removed and identify alternatives if customers depend on 'X' feature
+   - Include why it's being removed and identify alternatives if customers depend on 'X' feature.
-  - As part of the RFC determine a deprecation schedule
+   - As part of the RFC determine a deprecation schedule.
-  - Add who (e.g. sig responsible) to contact
+   - Add who (e.g. sig responsible) to contact.

-2. Add an announcement to the Discord Impactful Change or relevant sig channel (when publishing the RFC and when it is either approved or rejected)
+2. Add an announcement to the Discord Impactful Change or relevant sig channel (when publishing the RFC and when it is either approved or rejected).

-  - Note: If you do not have permissions for this, please contact the sig your deprecation applies to and someone will post the impactful change announcement on your behalf
+    - Note: If you do not have permissions for this, please contact the sig your deprecation applies to and someone will post the impactful change announcement on your behalf.
-  - Include an announcement at initial proposal time and at the time of removal
+    - Include an announcement at initial proposal time and at the time of removal.

-3. Create a GitHub issue with the title *"Deprecate \<Feature/System Name\>"*
+3. Create a GitHub issue with the title *"Deprecate \<Feature/System Name\>"*.

-  - Doing this will help ensure that the deprecation becomes part of the next set of release notes, and is highlighted in the feature documentation
+     - Doing this will help ensure that the deprecation becomes part of the next set of release notes, and is highlighted in the feature documentation.
-  - In the GitHub issue, add the `"kind/deprecation"` label
+     - In the GitHub issue, add the `"kind/deprecation"` label.
-  - In the description, add a preliminary release note (what do you want to say to the customer about this change)
+     - In the description, add a preliminary release note (what do you want to say to the customer about this change).
-  - (If available) Add a milestone label corresponding to the release that this deprecation will be part of
+     - (If available) Add a milestone label corresponding to the release that this deprecation will be part of.

 ## Philosophy

-- When modifying existing code that external customers rely on, we should strive wherever possible to not break them when making changes
+- When modifying existing code that external customers rely on, we should strive wherever possible to not break them when making changes.
-- If code is to be changed or removed, we should let customers know ahead of time with a reasonable notice period (approximately 1 release (2-3 months))
+- If code is to be changed or removed, we should let customers know ahead of time with a reasonable notice period (currently 1 full release cycle).

 ## Migrations/Backwards Compatibility